kmsoln/JavaWebDevDocs/en/springsecurity/classes/csrf-token-repository.md

 }
 ```

-In this example, `CustomCsrfTokenRepository` is injected into the Spring Security configuration and configured as the CSRF token repository for handling CSRF tokens.
+In this example, `CustomCsrfTokenRepository` is injected into the Spring Security configuration and assigned as the CSRF token repository for managing CSRF tokens.

 ## Conclusion

-`CsrfTokenRepository` provides developers with a flexible mechanism to manage CSRF tokens within Spring Security-enabled applications.
-By implementing custom `CsrfTokenRepository` implementations, developers can define how CSRF tokens are generated, stored, retrieved, and validated, ensuring robust protection against CSRF attacks.
+`CsrfTokenRepository` empowers developers with a versatile approach to managing CSRF tokens within Spring Security-enabled applications.
+By crafting custom `CsrfTokenRepository` implementations, developers can define the behavior of CSRF token management, ensuring robust protection against CSRF attacks.

----

-Feel free to let me know if there's anything else you'd like to add or if you have any questions!